sjuanandres0/crypto/README.md

 ### Results
 The results do not look very promising.

 By looking at the Loss and Accuracy plots, we would like to see the true and the validation lines to converge.
-However, they are not precisely converging as much as we would like.
+However, they are not precisely converging as much as we would like, but we would expect that due to techniques to prevent overfitting.

 Trying with different parameters and RNN architecture in the given time was not possible to improve the model performance much more.
-This is attribuitable to the high volatility of BTC Price, being this highly dependant on external factors and rather than its own price and volume.
+This is attributable to the high volatility of BTC Price, being this highly dependent on external factors rather than its own price and volume.
 For example, Elon Musk's tweets, countries releasing approval/restrictions, companies adopting BTC (VISA, PayPal, Tesla, etc).

 ## Article on Medium
 Coming soon...